apnadkarni/blt/man/bgexec.rst

     data is available from standard output.
 The data is appended to the command as an extra argument before it is executed.

+  **-output** *varName*

+    Specifies that a global variable *varName* is to be set with the output of the program, once it has completed.
+If this option is not set, no output will be accumulated.

+  **-poll** *interval*

+    Specifies the time to wait before checking if the program has terminated.
+Typically a program will close its stdout and stderr channels right before it terminates.
+But for programs that close stdout early, **blt::bgexec** will wait for the program to finish.
+    *Interval* is the number of milliseconds to wait before checking if the program has terminated.
+The default is "1000".

+  **-pty** *boolean*

+    For Unix programs only, this flags indicates to use a pseudo-terminal and runs the program in a session (see **setsid**).
+The advantages are 1) output is not buffered and 2) child processes of the the program and killed when the program is terminated.

   **-update** *varName*

     Deprecated.
 This option is replaced by **-lasterror**.